 Best Desserts in NYC

 Walking in NYC is exhausting, I recommend frequent dessert stops.
-I found lots of super yummy desserts for under $10.
+I found lots of super yummy desserts for under $10 and available to-go.

 Magnolia Bakery

-Known for its cupcakes and banana pudding and the banana pudding is a must for fans..
-Though I loved the individual cheesecakes too and the shops are girly-cute.
+Known for its cupcakes and its banana pudding is a must for fans.
+Though I loved the individual cheesecakes too.
+The shops are girly-cute and some offer seating.

 Milk Bar